|

 well.
 But I wanted to keep from having to add too much mass to each

 PR.
-I was afraid that if they were too heavy, they'd cantilever out
+I was afraid that if they were too heavy, they'd cantilever.

-one side just a few grams more than the other and in effect making it
+one side more than the other making it

 "lopsided".
 I used 9 washers that weighed 18 grams a piece to mass